coderefinery/git-intro/content/staging-area.md

 - You often want to see all the related changes together.
 - But you also hardly ever do one thing at once.

-Along with your code, git creates a *history* for you, and if your history is clear then you are a long way to organized code.
+Along with your code, Git creates a *history* for you, and if your history is clear then you are a long way to organized code.

 ````{discussion}